Skip to main content

 For example, if one of your intentions when buying is to flip the property, even if you rent it out, you'll still need to pay income tax on your profit when you sell it.

-Time frames and the bright-line property rule
+Time frames and the bright-line test

 The intention rule applies no matter how long you keep the property before selling it.

-The bright-line property rule
+The bright-line test

-Moana buys a property with the intention of providing a home for herself and her children
+Moana buys a property with the intention of providing a home for herself and her children.

 When Moana eventually sells her home, she hopes to make a profit and leave her children a legacy.

-Sue buys a property with the intention of selling it for a higher price when the time is right
+Sue buys a property with the intention of selling it for a higher price when the time is right.

 Example: Frances and Bruce buy a second property